Construction Labor Provider

 • general contractor

-• construction subcontractor (as defined in Section 20-564 of the NYC Administrative Code)
+(as defined in Section 20-564 of the NYC Administrative Code)

 This description is only a general explanation of who must have a Construction Labor Provider license.

-Requirements
+License Requirements

-• Basic License Application.
+Basic License Application

-Online submission: After reviewing the requirements, please click the Apply Online link at the bottom of the page to submit your application.
+Apply Online!
+Review requirements and click the link at the bottom of the page to submit your application.

-• Construction Labor Provider License Application Supplement (download Supplement).
+Construction Labor Provider License Application Supplement

 You must complete and affirm the information provided on this form.

-• Granting Authority to Act Affirmation, if applicable (download Affirmation).
+Granting Authority to Act Affirmation

 Required if someone other than the license applicant will prepare and submit this application.
+The applicant must sign the license application and all related forms.
+Download Granting Authority to Act Affirmation.

-License Period: 2 years | Expiration Date: July 31, Even Years.
+License Period: 2 years

-If You File Your Application Between These Dates: License Fee Option 1 License Fee Option 2
+If You File Your Application Between These Dates:

-From August 1 in an even year to January 31 in an odd year Pay $200 for a license expiring July 31 of the next even year.
+• Pay $200 for a license expiring July 31 of the next even year.
 (Valid for at most 24 months.)
-N/A

-From February 1 in an odd year to July 31 in an odd year Pay $150 for a license expiring July 31 of the next even year.
+• Pay $150 for a license expiring July 31 of the next even year.
 (Valid for at most 18 months.)
-N/A

-From August 1 in an odd year to January 31 in an even year Pay $100 for a license expiring July 31 of the next or same even year.
-(Valid for at most 12 months.)
-N/A
+• Pay $100 for a license expiring July 31 of the next or same even year.
+(Valid for at most

-From February 1 in an even year to July 31 in an even year Pay $50 for a license expiring July 31 of the same even year.
+• Option 1: Pay $50 for a license expiring July 31 of the same even year.
 (Valid for at most 6 months.)
-Pay $250 for a license expiring July 31 of the following even year.
-(Valid for at most 30 months.)

 Pay by: